Almac open CLIA lab for biomarker clinical trials

 Almac’s genomics laboratories have been supporting biomarker discovery projects for 8 years and already operate under ISO17025 accreditation and work to the principles of GLP.

 Almac’s Diagnostic Services business unit is focused on the discovery and development of biomarkers.
-It utilizes its proprietary technology, extensive experience and expertise to offer solutions to biotech and Pharma partners.
+It utilises its proprietary technology, extensive experience and expertise to offer solutions to biotech and Pharma partners.
 Almac focus on providing a range of services including exploratory biomarker discovery studies, verification studies for existing markers, assay development and biomarker validation.

 The Almac Group offers a broad range of services from R&D, biomarker discovery and development, API manufacture, formulation development, clinical trial supply and IXRS technology (IVRS/IWRS), to commercial-scale manufacture.
 Almac provides services to more than 600 companies, including all the world leaders in the pharmaceutical and biotech sectors.